How to create a bitcoin wallet: Instructions on how to open and choose a wallet for storing cryptocurrency Bitcoin (BTC)

-Online Bitcoin wallets are extremely easy to create and use.
+Online wallets for Bitcoin are extremely easy to create and use.
 To do this, you need to register on the website of the service provider, and in the future, simply launch it in the browser like any other website.
 The danger is that the private keys from the wallet are usually stored on the server, not the user.
 If a successful attack is made, the attacker will be able to gain access to the keys and, accordingly, to the users’ funds.

 However, today it is one of the most popular BTC wallet options for newbies.
 The point is, it’s convenient.
 You can log into your account and manage it from any convenient device – accept and send transactions.
 Access is protected with a password or PIN.

 Examples of online wallets for Bitcoin:

 - Blockchain Wallet.
 It has been successfully operating since 2011 and is considered the most widely known wallet for cryptocurrencies (both bitcoin and some altcoins and stablecoins).
 It makes it easy to make transactions, and also provides additional functionality, for example, a built-in trading exchange for quick currency exchange.

 - Cryptonator.
 A wallet that allows you to make quick and easy transactions in BTC, LTC, ETH, etc., as well as instantly exchange cryptocurrencies within your personal account.
 Provides a fairly high level of security and anonymity.
 There is a Russian interface language.